leenathomas01/Research-index/README.md

 * **🟢 [Voice Mode Forensics](https://github.com/leenathomas01/voice-mode-forensics)**
 > Empirical analysis of prosodic alignment failures and persona drift in voice-mediated interaction systems.

-**_Additional Observational Case Studies (restricted reference)_**
-> These private works document observed instability phenomena that emerged during extended, high-complexity interaction with multiple large-scale intelligent systems.
->
-> They are preserved as restricted references due to responsible disclosure considerations and the risk of misinterpretation outside research context.
->
-> The focus of these works is not model critique, but architectural learning from real-world system behavior under stress conditions.

-* **🔴 Observing System and Persona Phenomena Across LLMs**
-> Documentation of contextual interference, persona drift, cross-session state contamination, and prompt boundary leakage observed under dense interaction patterns.

-* **🔴 Hybrid Reasoning Zones Framework**
-> Study of non-linear reasoning drift, boundary instability, and sequential variance propagation across model generations.

-* **🔴 Selective Decode Broadcast**
-> Exploration of per-recipient containment and bounded broadcast communication patterns derived from sandboxed multi-agent experiments.
->
-> Traditional broadcast assumes one of two models:
-> - Everyone receives and decodes the same content, or
-> - Broadcast is avoided in favor of multiple unicasts.
->
-> Selective decode introduces a third option:
-> One transmission, multiple meanings — safely isolated.
->
->This allows efficiency gains without sacrificing recipient sovereignty.

 ---